For Josh Griffiths, the Year in Asia program was always an attractive drawcard for studying at ANU.

 This dual-degree program will equip students with critical thinking skills, regional expertise and cross-cultural competence.
 The degree will draw on the collective strengths of both institutions to prepare students for a wide range of careers across public and private sectors in the region and across the world in:

-This FAQs pdf contains answers to many of the frequently asked questions asked by students commencing their dual degree program at the Australian National University.
+This FAQ pdf contains answers to many of the frequently asked questions asked by students commencing their dual degree program at the Australian National University.

-For students commencing their dual degree progam at Ritsumeikan University, please see the RU website.
+For students commencing their dual degree program at Ritsumeikan University, please see the RU website.